 Meet Dr. Antoinette Carter Jenkins, Board Member Historic Port Royal, Inc

 With roots in Caroline County, Antoinette is descended from ancestors who have contributed their talents to enriching our community over centuries.
 One tangible artifact of those contributions is the Old Port Royal School, which she recently learned was founded and operated by members of her family.
-Antoinette is passionate about discovering and honoring the lived experiences of ancestors through genealogy research.
-In 2025, her decades-long quest to uncover her family’s stories led her to volunteer service with Historic Port Royal.
-Antoinette supports the mission of Historic Port Royal by serving on the Museum and Finance Committees and is honored to have been appointed by Mrs. Cleopatra Coleman to manage outreach and programming for the Old Port Royal School.
+In 2025, her decades-long quest to uncover family stories led her to volunteer service with Historic Port Royal.
+Antoinette supports the mission of Historic Port Royal by serving on committees and is honored to have been appointed by Mrs. Cleopatra Coleman to manage outreach and programming for the Old Port Royal School.

-When she is not volunteering or researching historical records, Antoinette enjoys spending time with her family and learning new skills, such as crocheting.
+When she is not researching family histories or volunteering, Antoinette enjoys spending time with her family and learning new skills, such as crocheting.
 She and her husband are the proud parents of six children.

 Comments